infracamp/infracamp/docs/ws/mailcheck.md

 <div class="alert alert-success">
 This is a <b>free</b> service. <b>No registration is required </b>to use this service. <i>Service limits:
-10 Requests per Minute.
+10 Requests per Minute per IP.
 Mail size limit: 200kb</i>
 </div>

 <div class="alert alert-info">